-- Prerequisite: SPAN 340 or SPAN 352 or SPAN 353 or SPAN 355 or SPAN 356 or consent of instructor - Offering: Alternate years
+Prerequisite: SPAN 340 or SPAN 352 or SPAN 353 or SPAN 355 or SPAN 356

-• Instructor: Overstreet
+Offering: Alternate yearsInstructor: Overstreet

 SPAN 497W Research and Discussion of Selected Topics in Literature (1)

 This seminar course will serve to integrate the linguistic, cultural, historical and literary experiences of seniors in the language.
 The class will be taught in a flexible manner in order to allow students to highlight their varying individual backgrounds in Spanish and Hispanic cultures.
 Students must write a thesis and conduct a presentation at the end of the semester.
 Conducted in Spanish.